tirumaraiselvan/graphql-engine/docs/graphql/manual/actions/use-cases.rst

 Data validation
 ---------------

-Suppose you want to insert an article for an author only if they have less than 10 articles.
+Suppose you want to insert an article only if the article's character length is greater than 500 and the author has less than 10 articles.